WizelineIntroToPythonML/08-databases/README.md

 - Find a dataset you want to analyze.
 - Explore the dataset.
-- Decide with data you need to clean up.

 Remember, you can always ask for help in the `#playingwml-bootcamp` Slack channel